Palisades Crest Tour

-This tour has a minimum of 2 to run on the listed dates at this promotional price.
-We also offer this itinerary or similar on a custom private basis.
+This tour is available on a custom private basis.
 This itinerary is not recommended for splitboarders, but a custom Palisade Glacier basecamp trip could be a perfect alternative.

 Designed for expert skiers and experienced ski mountaineers who want to enjoy some rowdy guided ski mountaineering in an outrageous itinerary.

 This little gem idea for a 6-day high tour of the Sierra Crest was pioneered by IFMGA ski and mountain guide and SMG owner, Howie Schwartz, and has since become a modern ski mountaineering classic.
 The Palisades are the most definitively alpine group of peaks in the Sierra, containing the largest glacier in the range and 7 summits above 14,000 feet.
 What is incredible about the Palisades is the access to fall-line skiing in steep couloirs and wide open bowls, connecting each destination on route.
 We aim for the time of season when the snowpack is more stable and when we typically have powder on the shaded aspects and corn in the sun – usually March through early April.
 This tour finishes with a 7,000 foot descent from a 13,000+ foot summit all the way down to the desert sage.
 Designed for expert skiers and experienced ski mountaineers who want to enjoy some rowdy guided ski mountaineering in an outrageous itinerary.
 Get ready for the ride of a lifetime!